Royal Electrical and Mechanical Engineers: Phase II

 This organisation was also responsible for arranging and overseeing ship refits.

 Cap badges

 After some interim designs, the badge of the Corps was formalised in June 1943 for use as the cap-badge, collar-badge, and on the buttons.
 It consisted of an oval Royally Crowned laurel wreath; on the wreath were four small shields at the compass points, each shield bearing one of the letters of "REME".
 Within the wreath was a pair of calipers.
 Examples of these early badges can be found at the REME Museum.
-In 1947, the Horse and Lightning was adopted as the cap badge, designed by Stephen Gooden R.A.
+In 1947, the Horse and Lightning was adopted as the cap badge, designed by Stephen Gooden.

 Major Ivan Hirst REME and Volkswagen

 At the end of the war, the Allies occupied the major German industrial centres to decide their fate.
 The Volkswagen factory at Wolfsburg became part of the British Zone in June 1945 and No. 30 Workshop Control Unit, REME, assumed control in July.
 They operated under the overall direction of Colonel Michael McEvoy at Rhine Army Headquarters, Bad Oeynhausen.
 Uniquely, he had experience of the KdF Wagen in his pre-war career as a motor racing engineer; whilst attending the Berlin Motor Show in 1939, he was able to test drive one.

 After visiting the Volkswagen factory, McEvoy had the idea of trying to get Volkswagen back into production to provide light transport for the occupying forces.
 The British Army, Red Cross and essential German services were chronically short of light vehicles.
 If the factory could provide them, there would be no cost to the British taxpayer and the factory could be saved.
 To do this, a good manager with technical experience would be needed.
 Maj.
 Ivan Hirst was told simply to "take charge of" the Volkswagen plant before arriving in August 1945.
 He had drains fixed and bomb craters filled in; land in front of the factory was given over to food production.

 At first, the wartime Kubelwagen was viewed as a suitable vehicle.
 Once it became clear it could not be put back into production, the Volkswagen saloon or Kaefer (Beetle) was suggested.
 Hirst had an example delivered to Rhine Army headquarters, where it was demonstrated by Colonel McEvoy.
 The positive reaction led to the Military Government placing an order for 20,000 Volkswagens in September 1945.